iamclint/Zeal/README.md

 ### Nameplate Options
 #### Setup and configuration
 Zeal 5.0 and later includes options for players to adjust Player Nameplates and NPC Nameplates in game.
+In addition, Skeleton corpses now show a Nameplate.
+(Client Nameplate Bug Fix) Necromancers will now have an easier time finding their corpses.

 The nameplate is controlled through three interfaces:
 * Dedicated Zeal options window tab (requires `zeal\uifiles`, see Installation notes above)